-Systematic failures in family court have failed to protect the victims of domestic violence, and their children.
+Systematic failures in family court have failed to protect the victims of domestic abuse, and their children.
 Too often allegations of abuse are ignored or minimized, putting children’s lives at risk.
 Even when children come forward to bravely reveal abuse, they are ignored or intentionally suppressed.

-Victims of domestic violence often are unable to secure adequate legal help because they lack the funds or they have spent or sold everything they have in attempt to protect their children.
+Victims of domestic abuse often are unable to secure adequate legal help because they lack the funds or they have spent or sold everything they have in attempt to protect their children.
 Public resources are stretched thin, turning away the needy.
 Other Legal Aid offices close due to lack of funding.
 As a result, many parents go to court with inadequate or no legal representation and are greatly disadvantaged; and consequently lose custody of children.